<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 Book a Demo

-Personal Information Protection Act - British Columbia (PIPA-BC) is the governing privacy law in the province of British Columbia, Canada, regulating the “collection, use and disclosure of personal information by organizations in a manner that recognizes both the right of individuals to protect their personal information and the need of organizations to collect, use or disclose personal information for purposes that a reasonable person would consider appropriate in the circumstances.
+The Personal Information Protection Act - British Columbia is the governing privacy law in the province of British Columbia, Canada, regulating the “collection, use and disclosure of personal information by organizations in a manner that recognizes both the right of individuals to protect their personal information and the need of organizations to collect, use or disclose personal information for purposes that a reasonable person would consider appropriate in the circumstances.

-It is similar to the PIPA-AB regulation that governs the province of Alberta, in that, for example, although it governs the personal information of businesses that operate in the region, in the event that the Personal Information Protection and Electronic Documents Act (PIPEDA) applies, PIPA-BC is superseded by it.
+It is similar to the Personal Information Protection Act of the province of Alberta, in that, for example, although it governs the personal information of businesses that operate in the region, in the event that the Personal Information Protection and Electronic Documents Act (PIPEDA) applies, the BC privacy law is superseded by it.

 What is Personal Information and what are other key definitions?

-PIPA-BC defines personal information as “ information about an identifiable individual and includes employee personal information but does not include contact information, or work product information.”
+The British Columbia Privacy Act defines personal information as “ information about an identifiable individual and includes employee personal information but does not include contact information, or work product information.”

 Another relevant definition is that of constitutes an organization, defined as “a person, an unincorporated association, a trade union, a trust or a not for profit organization, but does not include: